LaVashikk/PCapture-LIB/SRC/Utils/readme.md

 printl(positionString) // output: "10 | 20 | 30"
 ```

-### `macros.isEqually(val1, val2)`
+### `macros.IsEqual(val1, val2)`

 This macro checks if two values are equal, handling different data types appropriately.
-It uses the appropriate equality comparison for each type, including using the `isEqually` method for `Quaternion`, `Matrix`, and `pcapEntity` objects.
+It uses the appropriate equality comparison for each type, including using the `IsEqual` method for `Quaternion`, `Matrix`, and `pcapEntity` objects.

 **Parameters:**